xueyan-jx/preserviaPulse-V2/code/README.md

 The script to generate slope, aspect, TRI, and flow accumulation layers from elevation (SRTM 30m) layer
 * Load and filter county boundaries
 * Mosaic and clip SRTM DEM
-* Compute slope, aspect, and TRI layers
+* Compute slope, aspect, TRI, and flow accumulation layers